Congressional Candidate Brianna Wu Claims Moon-Colonizing Companies Could Destroy Cities By Dropping Rocks

 :-)

-Another insult to the community (Score:1)
+Another insult to the community (Score:2, Insightful)

 Here we go again.